 About the only drawback is that you have to enter a search term to get into the archives, as there is no browse function available so far.
 However, once you’ve searched on a term, such as “rocket pack”, you can browse around through the whole issue using the archive viewer’s navigation.

 Ran across this interesting post: the best government blogs and why they’re the best.
 With the exception of NASA, none of these have a direct geospatial tie.
 In fact, all but one of them are CIO’s of their respective organizations.
 It sorta makes sense it would start there, but I’d like to challenge anybody in local, state, or federal government who has any stake in geospatial information to start blogging.
 The points on what makes each of these blogs work are excellent starting points to use in your own blog.
 I’d love to see more geospatial government blogs out there!

+Dan at the Maryland Science Center in Baltimore emailed to let us know that GPS Adventures, a traveling exhibit all about GPS and geocaching, will be opening tomorrow, February 20th and will be running until April 18th.
 GPS Adventures gives visitors an introduction to GPS technology and the basics of navigation in general, and offers some cool hands on experience.
 The exhibit is set up like a small maze, which the idea of simulating a geocaching event by having visitors explore 4 different environments, find a hidden cache and solve a puzzle in each area, and then use the code to enter each of 4 Satellite Rooms.